fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.10.1 =
+Fixes a bug introduced in 14.10.0 that prevented inventory archives from being sorted according to the saved setting.

 = 14.10.0 =
 Adds a WPForms integration.
 Adds a Vehicle field type.
 This field will produce a dropdown on forms not embedded on vehicle singles.
 On vehicle singles, a hidden input will identify the vehicle the user is looking at.
 Adds two Smart Tags {invp_adf_vehicle} and {invp_site_url} to make creating ADF XML lead emails easy when following [these instructions](https://inventorypresser.com/docs/capturing-vehicle-leads-with-wpforms/).
 Adds a parameter to the [invp_inventory_grid] shortcode `priced_first` to put vehicles with prices first.
 Adds the list of taxonomy links to the settings page near the checkbox to toggle them in the menu.
 Performance improvements by avoiding several get_option() calls until they are necesary.
 Removes a call to load_plugin_textdomain() because it is obsolete.
 Stop warning users about thumbnail size aspect ratios if they are not 4:3.
 16:9 is the new mainstream ratio, so check for either.
 Fixes CSS in the Listings Pages table of the settings page.
 Stops loading Classic Editor features when the Classic Editor plugin is not active and other dashboard performance improvements around not loading features until they are necessary.
 Adds support for SCRIPT_DEBUG in all script and style registrations.
 Adds plugin version number to script and style registrations so they can be cached appropriately.
 Changes link labels in the dashboard when editing taxonomy terms for specificity like "model years" instead of "tags".